 Pocket watches usually weren’t equipped with any shock device.

 The concept of shock protection was known since the 18th century and Breguet’s Pare-Chute device.
 However, it was used by just a handful of manufacturers, and on a small scale.
-Quite simply, pocket watches weren’t thought of as something really exposed to shocks that could break the balance staff or any other component.
-That said, if a pocket watch is what you want, you really want to be careful with it.
+Quite simply, pocket watches weren’t thought of as something exposed to shocks that could break the balance staff or any other component.
+That said, if a pocket watch is what you want, you want to be careful with it.

 It’s hard not to mention pocket watch movements in wristwatch cases here.
 Keep in mind, that these movements weren’t designed to handle the shocks that a wristwatch movement is usually exposed to.
 This applies to legitimate examples like the B-Uhr and the IWC Portuguese, as well as to marriages.

 We’ve talked about water resistance of vintage watches before.
 Theory and reality are two very different things.
 Example?
 A trench watch with a Borgel waterproof case can keep water out.
-In reality, however, you can’t really expect it to do so.
+However, you can’t expect it to do so.

 Of course, it’s good to have a watch with a waterproof case regularly inspected, and gaskets replaced.
 However, it’s still best not to expose an old watch to water.
-Would you really want to risk it?
+Would you want to risk it?

 Watches with lumed hands and dials are better off not exposed to shocks, even if the case is pretty solid and the movement does have a shock device.
 Old lume isn’t as durable as when it was new and can crack and fall out.

 If you notice that the lume has already started falling out at some spots, you have to be careful.
 That kind of damage doesn’t only hurt the value of the watch; you don’t want that debris to enter the movement.